AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/individual_project.md

 For the individual project, you must also create a working, interactive proof-of-concept application, which must be publicly accessible via internet until 48 hours after the last day of final exams.
 You may use any frameworks you wish to create your front-end, such as Flask, Streamlit, or Dash.

-## Final
-Project Deliverables
+## Final Project Deliverables
 The final deliverables for the individual project include:
-1) 10 minute maximum presentation including the following:
+1) 10-minute maximum presentation including the following:
     - Problem you are addressing
     - Data source(s)
     - Review of relevant previous efforts and literature (if existing dataset)